biobakery/sparseDOSSA/vignettes/sparsedossa-vignette.md

 #### Required Input

-There is no required input for running SparseDOSSA.
-By default, SparseDOSSA will produce a single microbial community data with 20 randomly generated metadata and no microbe-metadata correlation or microbe-microbe correlation.
+There is no required input for running sparseDOSSA.
+By default, sparseDOSSA will produce a single microbial community data with 20 randomly generated metadata and no microbe-metadata correlation or microbe-microbe correlation.
 There will be 300 microbes and 50 samples and the read-depth for each sample is 8030.
 The template for this dataset is the PRISM dataset (Morgan et al. 2012).
 The sample code is as following:

 ``` r
 sparseDOSSA::sparseDOSSA()